 Fractured Background Quilt Block Tutorial

-With the popularity of my Modern Hexagon Quilt over on flickr, I thought it might be a fun tutorial to show you how I made that fractured background.
+With the popularity of my Modern Hexagon Quilt, I thought it might be a fun tutorial to show you how I made that fractured background.
 This tutorial will give you the how-to basics.
 We’ll make one block, using the same ideas as the larger fractured background.
+(The whole Modern Hexagon Quilt pattern is included in the book Modern Baby.)

 For the larger quilt background, I used strips of varying cut widths all cut from selvage to selvage.
 So my strip set was 42″ wide x about 55″ or so.